JasonYao/Operating-Systems-Linker-Lab/README.md

 This linker will follows the guidelines outlined in the [project description](lab1.pdf), and is thus considered a linker specific for this class's usage only.

-**THIS IS MEANT TO BE NOR WILL IT EVER BE A LINKER TO BE USED ON ACTUAL OBJECT MODULES **
+**THIS IS NOT MEANT TO BE NOR WILL IT EVER BE A LINKER TO BE USED ON ACTUAL OBJECT MODULES **

-This is simply a proof of concept of how a linker is built, what it does, and why it is important.
+This is simply a proof of concept of how a linker is built, what it does, and why it is important in operating system usages.

 ## Compilation & Running

 ### Making sure java is on your system

-In order to compile this program, you'll need to make sure that `java` is installed. type `java -version`, and if the output dislays java runtime version, you're good to go.
+In order to compile this program, you'll need to make sure that `java` is installed. type `java -version`, and if the output dislays a java runtime version, you're good to go.

 If `java` is NOT installed, you can do so in unix environments with your package manager of choice.
 Normally the following commands will get you `java`: